26 Types of Bats Found In Texas! (ID GUIDE)

 • Smaller bat.
 Fur color can vary from golden brown to reddish-brown.

-• Face, wings, ears, and legs are black.
-The wingspan is approximately 7 to 9 inches.
+• The face, wings, ears, and legs are black.
+The wingspan is approximately 8 inches (20 cm).

-This species is mainly found in rocky areas near water, like canyons, cliffs, under loose rocks and caves.
+The Canyon Bat is mainly found in Texas in rocky areas near water, like canyons, cliffs, under loose rocks, and caves.

 Canyon Bat Range Map